The Window of Orpheus

-The Window of Orpheus (オルフェウスの窓, Orufeusu no Mado), also known as Orpheus no Mado or Das Fenster von Orpheus, is a Japanese shōjo manga series written and illustrated by Riyoko Ikeda.
-It is a historical romance and was partially adapted into Takarazuka Revue musical in the title The Window of Orpheus - Story of Isaak.
-But the entire story hasn't been adapted into musical.
+The Window of Orpheus (オルフェウスの窓, Orufeusu no Mado), also known as Orpheus no Mado or Das Fenster von Orpheus, is a Japanese shōjo manga and historical romance series written and illustrated by Riyoko Ikeda.
+The Manga was partially adapted into Takarazuka Revue musical entitled The Window of Orpheus - Story of Isaak, however this does not include the story in its entirety.
 The manga series was published by Shueisha, first in weekly Margaret from 1975 to 1976, then in monthly Seventeen from 1977 to 1981.

 The series was collected in 18 bound volumes.
 It takes place in Germany, Austria and Russia with the backdrop stories of the World War I and the Russian Revolution.

 Theme

 Riyoko Ikeda published her first long story The Rose of Versailles in 1973.
 The story had two main themes.
 One is the life of Marie Antoinette, the Queen of France.
 And the other is the love and the life of Oscar François de Jarjayes.
 These two themes were in resonance, and The Rose of Versailles got great popularity and success.

 On the other hand, The Window of Orpheus has the three themes.
 The one is the life and the love of another Oscar François, that is, Julius von Ahrensmeyer.
 The second is the story of music and the life of a musician (Isaak) which Ikeda truly wished to describe.
 And the third is the historical romance in the Russian Revolution.
 Ikeda wrote the French Revolution in the Rose of Versailles, but she did not satisfy it.
 She wanted to describe the deeper human drama in the background of another revolution.